Setting up a 4K Kodi box with sndio on FreeBSD

 Editing ttys

-Edit ttys(5) to match below.
+Edit ttys(5) to match the following configuration.

 # Virtual terminals